 After some lunch at the Blue Ginger Café, we decided to paid a visit to one of the two supermarkets to purchase some supplies.
 We re-emerged to a huge tropical downpour.
 We knew we would get drenched on our ten-minute walk back.
-Nevertheless, as we stood waiting for the rain to abate, a kind local woman offered us a lift.
+As it happened, a kind stranger offered us a lift as we stood waiting for the rain to abate.

 The following day, another amiable local called Jeanne arrived with the jeep that we had booked for the day.
 She gave us maps together with advice on where to go.
 In the first place, we stopped at Coffee Works, the only coffee shop in town.
-We consequently stocked up on supplies for the day.
+It appeared to be a popular gathering place for the local community and we stocked up on sandwiches and drinks for the day.

 We then headed to Hulopoe Beach, driving down winding roads to the beautiful beach with its lovely white sand and incredibly blue water.
 The beach had well-maintained bathrooms together with picnic tables and BBQ’S. Indeed, it was even possible to buy a permit and camp.
 Although camping wasn’t particularly cheap, it would definitely have been worth it for such an amazing backyard.

 The three of us took off on a trail around the cliffs.
 We looked down on rock pools and could see fish swimming in the clear water.
 The contrast of the blue of the ocean and the red earth we walked upon was remarkable.